Aiden01/mi/README.md

 <img align="right" src="images/m2.png" title="Mi logo" height=200>

-Mi is a music programming language for fun.
+Mi is a small percussion music programming language for fun.
-I'm a big fan of music and programming, why not merge the two ?
+I'm a big fan of music (percussion more precisely) and programming, why not merge the two ?
 I don't want programming to replace music software because these software is much more suitable and offers much more tools for music but I find it fun to play music by coding.

 - [Installation](#installation)